browserengineering/book/book/visual-effects.md

 Great.
 We can now draw rectangles of a specified width and height.
 But they still end up positioned one after another, in a way that we can't control.
-It'd be great to be able to put the rectangle anywhere on the screen.
+It'd be great to be able to put the rectangle anywhere on the screen, and not just in a place dictated by layout.
 That can be done with the `position` CSS property.
-This property has a whole lot of complexity to it, so let's just add in a relatively simple-to-implement subset:
-`position:relative`,[^posrel-caveat] plus `top` and `left`.
-Setting these tells the browser that it should take the x, y position that the element's top-left corner had, and add the values of `left` to x and `top` to
+This property has a whole lot of complexity to it, so let's just add in a relatively simple-to-implement subset: `position:relative`,[^posrel-caveat] plus `top` and `left`.
+Setting these tells the browser that it should take the x, y position that the element's top-left corner had, and add the values of `left` to x and `top` to y.
-y.
 If `position` is not specified, then `top` and `left` are ignored.

 [^posrel-caveat]: Note that we won't even implement all of the effects of `position:relative`.
 For example, this property has an effect on paint order,